hack4impact-upenn/project-descriptions/gpcah.md

         - Flask (for web appl framework)
         - Foundation (for front-end)
         - SQLAlchemy (for database)
-        -jQuery (for writing easier JavaScript)
+        - jQuery (for writing easier JavaScript)
         - gmaps.js (for map)
         - CKEditor.js (for web-based HTML text editor)
         - Dropzone.js (for drag'n'drop file uploads)